Bentley Priory Nature Reserve

 Many interesting and relatively uncommon birds can be seen or heard including buzzard, spotted flycatcher and bullfinch.
 In summer warblers such as whitethroat, garden warbler, blackcap, chiffchaff and willow warbler can be heard.
 These breed in the scrubland in Spring Meadow and are rarely seen in the mature woodland.
 In winter, large numbers of redpoll, siskin, redwing, fieldfare and goldcrest arrive from mainland Europe and Scandinavia.

 To the east lies a private fenced park which has a small herd of fallow deer.
+These love to be fed carrots, cabbage or other vegetables, but must not be fed bread, which can make them very ill.

 ||On the left is shown the area around Bentley Priory Nature Reserve to show the walking route from Stanmore station (Jubilee line).
 Buses 340 and H12 run along the Uxbridge Road/Church Road, 258 along Brookshill/Common Road, and 142 along The Common/Stanmore Hill (Map modified from a Google Maps original).|